Do you want to waste your limited budget on programs that don’t yield worthwhile pipeline? We don’t.

 Let’s say Coca-Cola is “showing intent.”
 According to its LinkedIn page alone, over 10,000 people work there.

 How do you do your outreach?
 It’s hard to provide personalized outreach when you don’t know the person you’re talking to.
-(It’s giving “to whom it may concern” vibes.)
+Without knowing who you're reaching, your outreach feels generic and impersonal.
 So you can see how not having contact-level data can be a huge problem.

 The new era: contact-level buying signals

 People buy from people.
-You usually hear this to illustrate why it’s important to be human in your outreach.
-But there’s another piece to it, too.
+That means your outreach needs to target specific individuals, not just accounts.
 The person on the other end of your outreach is also human.

 So which signals should you track at the contact level?
 These are the people signals that generated 25% of UserGems’ pipeline last year.